Category: fashion

 Fashion’s sustainability agenda must be shaped by frontline voices.

+At this year’s Global Fashion Summit, the theme was Building Resilient Futures.
 At a time when sustainability is under threat, with budgets being slashed, brand commitments scaled back, and teams disbanded, events like the Global Fashion Summit offer a glimmer of hope.
-They unite industry leaders, policymakers, innovators, journalists and changemakers to evaluate where the industry stands and explore how we can collectively move the needle.
+They unite industry leaders, policymakers, innovators, journalists and change makers to evaluate where the industry stands and explore how we can collectively move the needle.

 The world is facing unprecedented turmoil, from geopolitical tensions, to inflation, and the greatest challenge of our time: climate change.
 These global crises are reshaping industries today and now, more than ever, there is a pressing need to build resilience, ensuring the industries we have become reliant on in our everyday lives can adapt, survive and support the people within them.
 Recent years have made one thing abundantly clear: fashion supply chains sit on the frontlines of these crises, and business as usual is no longer an option.